Documentation

 Optional

 Sets the height of the table container.
 When specified, Simple Table handles vertical scrolling internally.
 When omitted, the table expands to fit all rows and overflows the parent container.
+Note: If both height and maxHeight are defined, height will be ignored.

 Common Patterns